LucasChaka/Bitcoin-Realized-Volatility-Analysis/README.md

 # Bitcoin-Realized-Volatility-Analysis
-This repository explores Bitcoin's price volatility using the HAR-RV model.
+This project explores Bitcoin's price volatility using the HAR-RV model.
 It includes data from Kraken Cryptocurrency Exchange and employs various sampling schemes.
 The analysis reveals the HAR-RV model's effectiveness in capturing Bitcoin's volatility.